 Cleaning up your mailing lists is good for your bottom line.

-An email address does not need to have always been bad to be a problem.
+An email address does not need to be bad to be a problem.

 In either case, emails that once worked may stop suddenly.

-Actively cleaning your list will get rid of these problem addresses.
+Actively cleaning your list will get rid of every temporary address on your bulk email list.

 You may have bad email addresses in your list that are simply typos.
 For example, [email protected] may be written as [email protected] (the “m” switched for an “n”).

-A rigorous email verification process can find these typos.
+A rigorous email verification process can find these typos and weed out every invalid email address.
 You can then correct them and deliver your email as intended.

 With the right toolset, it is easy and time-efficient to check email addresses.
 With so many benefits, there is little reason not to implement an email verification strategy.